 Purgatory is said to be a place or state of suffering inhabited by the souls of sinners who are atoning for their sins before going to heaven.

 Let me provide the context for the first sentence in the quote by Dr. Cary: “The practice of praying for the dead is, I think, the fundamental origin of the doctrine of purgatory.”
-Earlier in the lecture, Dr. Cary mentioned that Augustine of Hippo, in his autobigraphical narrative, asked readers to pray for his mother, who was dead.
+Earlier in the lecture, Dr. Cary mentioned that Augustine of Hippo, in his autobiographical narrative, asked readers to pray for his mother, who was dead.
 Dr. Cary believes that the doctrine of purgatory developed from this request.
 The reasoning goes like this: It doesn’t make sense to pray for someone in hell, because it won’t do any good.
 It doesn’t make sense to pray for someone in heaven, because they don’t need it.
 Therefore, there must be a third place where the soul of a dead person can be, where prayers could be beneficial.

 The reasons for believing